What Is Percussive Therapy? Experts Break Down The Popular Recovery Technique

 What are the science-backed benefits?

 While still somewhat limited, there is research that backs up the efficacy of both percussive and vibration therapies.
-One study published in the Journal of Clinical and Diagnostic Research found that vibration therapy and massage may both be effective in preventing delayed onset muscle soreness.
+One study published in the Journal of Clinical and Diagnostic Research found that vibration therapy and massage may both be effective in preventing delayed onset muscle soreness1.

-Another study on the acute effects of percussive massage therapy, specifically with a Hypervolt—another big name in the massage-gun world—found that five minutes of treatment effectively increased range of motion in participants.
+Another study on the acute effects of percussive massage therapy2, specifically with a Hypervolt—another big name in the massage-gun world—found that five minutes of treatment effectively increased range of motion in participants.
 The study authors theorized that percussive massage treatment likely combined elements of both conventional massage and vibration therapy.
 They also suggested this treatment may optimize flexibility, as part of a warm-up regimen.
 However, they noted that future studies should consider variables in massage durations, frequencies, and choice of massage heads.

 All that said, don't make the mistake of assuming a massage gun is a true alternative to massage or physical therapy.
 "While a percussive therapy tool may work in breaking up muscle tissue, thereby increasing oxygen and blood flow into the area, these tools do not introduce the necessary lengthening that tightened muscle groups need," says Audra Testa, a licensed massage therapist.
 Instead, she advises considering massage guns a complementary therapy.